What NVQ Do You Need for a Black CSCS Card? Complete Guide

-National Vocational Qualifications (NVQs) are widely used across the UK construction industry, yet many experienced professionals are still unsure how they actually work in practice.
-This guide explains exactly what an NVQ is, how assessment really works, and what to expect if you are considering an NVQ in construction.
+Construction NVQs are widely used across the UK industry, but many experienced professionals are still unsure how they actually work in practice.

 An NVQ is a competence-based qualification.
 It confirms that you have the skills, knowledge and experience needed to carry out your role to an industry-recognised standard.